 How to avoid the traps of customer experience measurement

-The impact of customer experience initiatives must be measured in order to justify additional investment.
+The impact of customer experience initiatives must be measured in order to justify additional or ongoing investment.
 However, measurement approaches are often reactive and tactical, with executives investing heavily in measurement systems built on incomplete and inconsistent sets of metrics.

 These measurement systems are costly, complex and do not allow leaders to understand whether and how their initiatives are yielding results.
 In many cases, leaders end up focusing on fluctuations in the top-line metric rather than the root causes of customer dissatisfaction.
 Their systems are difficult to use, do not quantify the link to value, and do not provide insights on how to improve actual customer experiences.

 These leaders are now seeking a measurement strategy that aligns their customer experience metrics into a unified model that operationalises their customer experience strategy.